Rising Above Chaotic Likelihoods: Distinguishing between initial conditions and parameters

-Despite the importance of model parameters, there is no general method of parameter estimation outside linear systems.
-Methods have been developed to obtain useful parameter values with some success: McSharry and Smith~\cite{McSharry1999,Sornette} estimate model parameters by incorporating the global behaviour of the model into the selection criteria; Creveling et al.~\cite{Creveling2008} have exploited synchronization for parameter estimation; Smith et al.~\cite{Smith2010} focused on the geometric properties of trajectories; Du and Smith~\cite{Du2011} select parameter values based on the Ignorance Score of ensemble forecasts.
+Despite the importance of model parameters, {outside linear systems there is no general method of parameter estimation \footnote{{That is not to dismiss important advances in parameter estimation when attention is restricted to certain particular classes of model structure~\cite{Cressie11}; our claim here is that no general approach to parameter estimation is known which is applicable to nonlinear models in general}.}.} Methods have been developed to obtain useful parameter values with some success: McSharry and Smith~\cite{McSharry1999,Sornette} estimate model parameters by incorporating the global behaviour of the model into the selection criteria; Creveling et al.~\cite{Creveling2008} have exploited synchronization for parameter estimation; Smith et al.~\cite{Smith2010} focused on the geometric properties of trajectories; Du and Smith~\cite{Du2011} select parameter values based on the Ignorance score of ensemble forecasts.
 Each of these methods, however, require a large set of observations.
-Challenges remain when only a short sequence of observations is available.
+Challenges remain when only a short sequence of observations is available. {Berliner's second challenge still stands.}